Introduction

 While Handbrake cannot “smart-render” or “smart-

-files into almost any other file type, including in
+into many other file types, including in batches.
+This

-hard so that transcodes are generally quite fast.
+transcodes are generally quite fast.
+The process is

 Start Handbrake, open the file or use the Folder